The Science Behind Booze & Your Fitness Goals

 Here’s a breakdown of some popular choices:

-• Gin & Tonic: Roughly 120 calories, contingent on the tonic and the pour.
+• Gin & Tonic: Roughly 120 calories

-• Brandy & Coke: Just the brandy packs 130 calories.
+• Brandy & Coke: Just the brandy 130 calories.
 With the Coke, you’re looking at 180-240 calories for a “volroom” double brandy & Coke.

 • Beer: Ranges from 103 to 156 calories.